StefanS-O/grav-theme-coda/README.md

-# grav-theme-devportfolio
+# Coda Theme

+The **Coda** Theme is for [Grav CMS](http://github.com/getgrav/grav).
+This README.md file should be modified to describe the features, installation, configuration, and general usage of this theme.

+## Description

-A simple portfolio theme for GRAV CMS
+A simple developer portfolio